 Mr. Beecher stated that they prepared a Recruitment Strategy.
 In working with the current Internal Auditor to review and update the current job description, there are some suggested changes to the job description, to include minimum requirements such as expertise in forensic accounting.
 A Master's Degree would be preferred, as currently, the minimum requirement is a Bachelor's Degree.
-In addition, the estimated cost for advertising would be \$2,300, which would include advertising professional in several newsletters/magazines/websites.
+In addition, the estimated cost for advertising would professional would include advertising in several be \$2.300. which newsletters/magazines/websites.
 An Executive Review Committee would be established to review the applications.
 Thereafter, the Human Resources Department would conduct the vetting process on the finalists and set up interviews.
 Finally, an item would be placed on the Agenda for the Commission to rank the top three finalists.